adin11/Hypothesis-test-Employee-Performance/README.md

 # Hypothesis Testing on Employee Performance Based on Training Attendance

-This project performs hypothesis testing to determine whether attending a training session improves the performance scores of employee's.
-We apply statistical techniques (specifically Welch’s t-test) to check if the difference between the two groups is statistically significant.
+This project performs hypothesis testing (Welch's T-test) to determine whether attending a training session improves the performance scores of employee's.
+We apply statistical techniques  to check if the difference between the two groups is statistically significant.

 ---